WOWPASS vs NAMANE & Climate Card vs T-money, 2026 Guide

 Recommendation: WOWPASS (which includes T-money)

-If you are going to Busan, Gyeongju, or Jeonju, the Climate Card is useless.
+If you are traveling beyond Seoul to Busan, Gyeongju, or Jeonju, the Climate Card is not applicable.
 Just get a WOWPASS.
-Use the debit side for shopping, and load the T-money side with cash for nationwide transport.
+Use the debit side for shopping, and load the integrated T-money side with KRW cash for nationwide transport.

 Scenario C: The K-Pop Pilgrim

-Get NAMANE to print your idol’s face on the card and use it for merchandise.
-Keep a backup standard T-money card for transport, just in case you forget to swap your balance on the NAMANE app.
+Get NAMANE to print your idol’s face on the card and use it for merchandise shopping via credit card top-ups.
+You can use its Rail+ transit balance, but keeping a backup standard T-money card for transport is smart just in case you forget to swap your balance on the NAMANE app.

 Korean Culture portal KCulture.com